This article will compare the Head Prestige Pro vs Wilson Pro Staff 97 to see how they compare to each other in terms of racket specs and playability.

 Strung Weight, Swing Weight, and Balance

-If you want to find out more about how a racket’s stiffness rating can affect how arm friendly a tennis racket is, then check out our guide on the best tennis rackets for tennis elbow.
+If you want to find out more about how a racket’s stiffness rating can affect how arm friendly a tennis racket is, then check out my guide on the best tennis rackets for tennis elbow.

 For more information on string patterns, check out our guide on tennis racket string patterns.